Spellbinders: Synopsis

 Kim finally agrees to go to the Pillar of Smoke and the witches take her to the woods near Salem.
 They meet Apocaledon, the guardian of the pillar.
 Along the way, Kim realises that witches have been dying in unusual circumstances involving their powers backfiring and killing them.
 The group gets to the Pillar, unaware that Chad is following them, and discovers that Kim is a witch - but have no idea what her powers are.
 Suddenly, the wrecked body of Apocaledon falls into the clearing followed by Chad, who reveals that he is a new version of the Thief, a witch who can copy the powers of other Salem witches.
 He explains that mutations within the humans of Salem built up over years of interbreeding with the witches eventually culminated in a new Thief.
 He then easily defeats the group and destroys the Pillar.

-When the group wakes up, they find themselves in a washed-out world, where their magics won't work fully.
+When the group wakes up, they find themselves in a washed-out world where their magic does not work fully.
 They realise that this must be the 'somewhere else' the Salem witches came from.

 Kim and seer Foley make contact with a ghost, who tells them to apologise to the Pillar.
 Kim does so; magical energy shoots out of the remains of the Pillar and the pair find themselves in a white space where a line of corpses are guarded by flying skeletons.
 Meanwhile, the rest of the group encounters the original Thief but escape by pooling their powers and teleporting back to Salem.
-While they were away Chad has stolen the powers of every witch in town and is now using their powers to bring his girlfriend back to life.
+While they were away Chad has stolen the powers of every witch in town and is using their powers to bring his girlfriend back to life.
 In the land of the dead Kim and Foley are confronted by the flying skeletons.
 They tell Kim that she is the Gatekeeper, chosen by the Pillar to guard the way between the lands of the living and dead and mend breaches made by magic.
 Back in Salem, Chad has resurrected his girlfriend and has Kim's friends trapped within one of their own spells.
 They break free just as Kim and Foley arrive.
 The whole group confronts with Chad; using her necromancy powers, Kim first frees Chad's girlfriend from his control and then lets her die again.
 Because she is bound to him, Chad dies as well.
 In the afterlife, Chad is punished by the skeletons for raising the dead and the girlfriend is taken to the next life.